-I’d be lying to you if I told you I didn’t think freelance writing was the best side hustle.
-If you have some background knowledge in a particular subject and you can follow directions, you can write.
+I’d be lying to you if I told you I didn’t think freelance writing was the best side hustle to make money.
+If you have some background knowledge in a particular subject and you can follow directions, you can be a freelance writer.

 Many of the biggest outlets aren’t looking for a polished writer with 20 years of experience and a doctorate in writing.
-They want someone who can relate to their customers.
+They want someone who can relate to their customers and put together some written content.
 If you market yourself correctly to outlets that matter to you, you ARE their customer.
 It’s easy to relate to yourself.

 Do you like working with your hands?
 Can you fix stuff?
 Do you mind getting dirty every now and then?
-If the answers to those questions were “yes,” “yes,” and “no,” you might consider running a handyman side hustle.
+Oh, and do you like to make money?
+If the answers to those questions were “yes,” “yes,” “no,” and “yes,” you might consider running a handyman side hustle.

 If you’re good at painting, plumbing, a bit of electrical work, and possess some carpentry skills, trust me, there’s money to be made.
 The one thing that will help you stand out against the crowd is reliability.
 Answer your phone, show up on time, and keep an extra shirt and pair of boots in your truck so you’re not showing up covered in dirt and grease.